Virtual Mental Health First Aid Training

 Who Should Attend

-This training is designed for Virgin Onsite Wellness employees.
-The class is limited to 20 people so register early.
+This training is designed for Michigan academic library staff.
+Each class is limited to 20 people per program section so register early.
 A waiting list will become available after 20 participants register per each section.
+Please limit your registration to only ONE staff member from each academic library for this class.

 The live instructor led training will occur on Zoom.
 More information about the self-paced course will be sent to participants via email after completing registration.
 Participants are encouraged to have their video on during the Zoom presentations to ensure participation for certification.

 Participants who do not complete the self-paced portion, attend the full instructor led day or do not complete the post-work and evaluation will not be eligible to receive a certificate of completion.
 Cancellations must be received at least three business days prior to the class.
 Alternates are encouraged for those who register but cannot attend.
 Participants who do not complete the self-paced portion or attend the full instructor led day will not be eligible to receive a certificate of completion.
-Participants who register for a training and fail to cancel at least three business days prior or no-show will not be refunded.
+Participants who register for a training and fail to cancel at least three business days prior and no-show will be charged a $50 cancellation fee.

 For more resources regarding Mental Health First Aid, please go to MentalHealthFirstAid.org.